uber-go/gopatch/testdata/README.md

 -   Output files must be specified with the ".out.go" suffix
 -   Each input file must have an output file and vice versa

-All patches in a test will be executed in-order upon the provided input files and their rewritten contents will be matched against the specified output files.
+Input files will be renamed from ".in.go" to ".go" and the patches will be executed on them in-order.
+Their new contents will be matched against the associated ".out.go" files, marking the test as failed if they don't.

 Test files will generally take the form,